andyatkinson/andyatkinson.github.io/_posts/2023-07-27-partitioning-growing-practice.md

 In this post, we’ll look at how PostgreSQL table partitioning helped us solve our operational challenges from rapid data growth.

-## Outline

-* Why did we use table partitioning?
-* How did we roll out this change?
-* How did the process go?
-* Table partitioning and Cost Savings
-* Challenges and Mistakes
-* Future Improvements

 ## Why
 Performance can degrade when working with high growth rate tables.
 Queries slow down.
 Modifications like adding indexes or constraints take more time.

 One solution is to split up the table into a set of tables.
 This is the fundamental way that table partitioning works.